 Ready to start generating more local organic traffic?

-Hopefully, these tips have helped, and you now have a better understanding of what local SEO is and how you can get started!
+Hopefully, these local SEO tips have helped, and you now have a better understanding of local SEO and how to get started!

 Following these tips and implementing the tactics I’ve mentioned can give you a head start on your competition and help improve your local SEO performance.